wvteijlingen/localize-xibs/README.md

 - `--strict`: Treat warnings as errors.
 - `--verbose`: Display extra information while processing.

-## Programmatic usage
+## Programmatic API

-You can also use the `LocalizeXib.Localizer` class directly from your code as follows:
+You can also programmatically use the `localize-xibs` package as follows:

 ```
 import LocalizeXibCore